JST

 Offset: JST is 9 hours ahead Greenwich Mean Time (GMT) and is used in Asia

-Principal Cities: The largest city in the JST timezone is Tokyo from Japan with population about 8.337 million people.
-Other major cities in the area are Yokohama, Osaka shi, Nagoya shi, Sapporo
+Principal Cities: The largest city in the JST time zone is Tokyo in Japan, with about 8.337 million people.
+Other major cities in this time zone include Yokohama, Osaka shi, Nagoya shi, Sapporo.

 JST Time Zone Geo Map